frib-high-level-controls/FLAME/sphinx_doc/_build/html/_sources/element.rst.txt

     ..
 Note::

-        In the case of user puts both "beam kick information" and "transverse rotation angle" to the ONE orbtrim element, the process order is, beam kick -> transverse rotation.
-In other words, the beam kick is effected BEFORE the transverse rotation.
+        In the case of user puts both "beam kick information" and "transverse rotation angle" to the ONE orbtrim element, the process order is, transverse rotation -> beam kick.
+In other words, the beam kick is effected AFTER the transverse rotation.

 .. cpp:type:: drift